Types of Degrees Nanotechnology Majors Are Getting

 Online Nanotechnology Programs

-In the 2018-2019 academic year, 38 schools offered some type of nanotechnology program.
+In 2019-2020, 40 schools offered a nanotech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|